thecodeteam/flocker-drivers/README.md

  "192.168.50.13": []
 ```

-Run the example to move the app
+Run the flocker-deploy example to move the app
 ```
 flocker-deploy mongo-deployment-2node.yml mongo-application.yml
 ```